News

 Pine nuts contain nearly eight grams of iron per cup, so they are a great source of the mineral.

-Use pine nuts to make pesto or sprinkle them on top of pastas, salads, chicken, or fish for a healthy crunch.
+Use pine nuts to make pesto or sprinkle them on top of pasta, salads, chicken, or fish for a healthy crunch.

 Hazelnuts